zxlab/lab-web/content/en/authors/huyichen/_index.md

 ---
 # Display name
-name: Zhenjiang Zech Xu
+name: Yichen Hu

 # Username (this should match the folder name)
 authors:
-- admin
+- huyichen

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor
+role: Ph.D. student

 # Organizations/Affiliations
 organizations: